syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/080_nodejs/README.md

 ### Example: Using the nodejs() driver

-The following example uses the default settings of the driver, listening for messages on port 9003 of every IP address of the syslog-ng OSE host.
+The following example uses the default settings of the driver, listening for messages on port 9003 of every IP address of the {{ site.product.short_name }} host.

 ```config
 @include "scl.conf"